-- Financial Goals extended the Revolving Facility, added a sustainability linked loan element, distributed a record \$271 million in dividends; - Operational Success ongoing management of existing streaming transactions, including development and early deposit streaming transactions; - Employee Development - continued to focus on employee development and engagement, including ongoing support of all employees; and - Community Commitment continued with commitment to community involvement.
+- Strategy over \$1 billion committed towards new projects, with eight streaming and royalty transactions in 2023, the largest number of transactions added in one year for Wheaton, representing over one-half of the value of all streaming/royalty transactions completed in 2023, and completed record amounts of investor outreach and marketing; - Financial Goals extended the Revolving Facility and distributed a record \$272 million in dividends: - Operational Success ongoing management of existing streaming transactions, including development and early deposit streaming transactions, and successful implementation of new streaming and royalty structures; - Employee Development - continued to focus on employee development and engagement, including ongoing support of all employees; and - Community Commitment continued with commitment to community involvement.

 Individualized personal objectives established for each Named Executive Officer were assessed as part of the year-end performance assessment.
-Details on these objectives, together with some of the key accomplishments for the Named Executive Officers during the year ended December 31, 2022, are set out below:
+Details on these objectives, together with some of the key accomplishments for the Named Executive Officers during the year ended December 31, 2023, are set out below: